vhaudiquet/ubuntu-project-docs/docs/staging/phased-updates.md

 1. Is any migration of data or settings required?

 1. How will the feature be tested?
-Please add an entry to http://testcases.qa.ubuntu.com/Coverage/NewFeatures for tracking test coverage.
+Please add an entry to [New features](http://testcases.qa.ubuntu.com/Coverage/NewFeatures) for tracking test coverage.

 ## Unresolved issues